 RESEARCH INTERESTSMy work at Cornell centered on reconstructing the verb morphology on Central Philippine Linguistics and the interaction of Kapampangan intonation and vowel height.
 In January 2015, I presented Problems in Reconstructing the Proto-Central Philippine Verb Paradigm at the 89th Annual Meeting of the Linguistic Society of America in Portland, Oregon.

-My main interests are phonology, phonetics, and historical/comparative linguistics.
+My main interests are in historical linguistics, phonology, and phonetics.
 I am also interested in morphology (especially verbal morphology) and sociolinguistics.
 I have a soft spot for minority and endangered languages and the political rights of their speakers so I am interested in field research, language documentation and preservation.
 I also have an interest in natural language processing.

 As for the languages I focus on, I am mainly interested in the languages of the Philippines as well as neighboring Austronesian languages spoken in Taiwan, Indonesia, Malaysia, Madagascar, and Guam.